 “Einladung zum Ball” from Steinman’s Tanz der Vampire.

 Vampire operas are rare, and vampire musicals ain’t much more common; on Broadway, they tend to ignominious ends (google of Dance of the Vampires or Lestat: The Musical.)
 But this was a hit in Germany, and this was the first track I ever heard from it.
 Here, the Graf von Krolock invites the young heroine Sarah to the Midnight Ball.
 This Graf also has a huge library, but that’s a later track.
 If you don’t understand German, I’ve included the song in Hungarian (“Meghívás a bálba”).
-I also put in “Totale Finsternis,” in case you need a hit of something familiar.
+I also put in “Totale Finsternis,” (Total Eclipse of the Heart) in case you need a hit of something familiar.

 “Letters,” from Dave Malloy’s Natasha, Pierre, and the Great Comet of 1812.